GlowyManYt/samamliiserver/README.md

 - Service provider and customer management
 - Service listings and categories
 - Booking and appointment system
-- Real-time messaging with Socket.IO
+- HTTP-based messaging with polling
 - File upload with Cloudinary integration
 - Email notifications
 - Rate limiting and security middleware